STEM Geospatial

 SFClass 1 Poster – (Scoresheet SF299) Create a poster communicating a GPS theme such as How GPS or GIS works, Careers that use GPS or GIS, How to use GPS, What is GIS, GPS or GIS in Agriculture, Precision Agriculture, or a geospatial topic of interest.

-SFClass 3 GPS Notebook – (Scoresheet SF300) Keep a log of at least 5 places visited using a GPS enabled device.
+SFClass 3 GPS Notebook – (Scoresheet SF300) Keep a log of at least five places visited using a GPS enabled device.
 At least one site should be from a community other than where you live.
 For each site, record the latitude, longitude and elevation.
 Also include a description of the site, a paragraph explaining what was interesting about the site or finding it.
 Photos of each site and/or cache are optional but encouraged.

-SFClass 8 Virtual Geocache (Scoresheet SF300) - Keep a log of at least 5 places visited using a virtual geocach platform.
+SFClass 8 Virtual Geocache (Scoresheet SF300) - Keep a log of at least five places visited using a virtual geocach platform.
 At least one site should be from a community other than where you live.
 For each site, record the latitude, longitude and elevation.
 Also include a description of the site, a paragraph explaining what was interesting about the site or finding it.
 Photos of each site and/or cache are optional but highly encouraged.